Pregnant in College — Impossible, or Perfect Timing?

 Republic of Ireland:

-- If you are studying and earning less than E26.000 per year – you will be entitled to up to 45 hours of subsidized childcare per week at E5.10 per hour.
+- Apply for Income Assessed Subsidy if you are studying and earning less than E26.000 per year.
+You will be entitled to up to 45 hours of subsidized childcare per week at E5.10 per hour.

 - The Universal Childcare Subsidy pays .50 Euro per hour.